Telegram (software): Security

-Telegram's security model has received praise and notable criticism by cryptography experts.
-They criticized how, unless modified first, the default general security model stores all contacts, messages and media together with their decryption keys on its servers continuously.
-And that it does not enable end-to-end encryption for messages by default.
+Telegram's security model has received notable criticism by cryptography experts.
+They criticized how, unless modified first, the default general security model stores all contacts, messages and media together with their decryption keys on its servers continuously; and that it does not enable end-to-end encryption for messages by default.
 Pavel Durov has argued that this is because it helps to avoid third-party unsecured backups, and to allow users to access messages and files from any device.
 Criticisms were also aimed at Telegram's use of a custom-designed encryption protocol.

-However, in December 2020, a study titled "Automated Symbolic Verification of Telegram’s MTProto 2.0" was published, confirming the security of the updated MTProto 2.0 and reviewing it while pointing out several theoretical vulnerabilities.
-The paper provides "fully automated proof of the soundness of MTProto 2.0’s authentication, normal chat, end-to-end encrypted chat, and re-keying mechanisms with respect to several security properties, including authentication, integrity, confidentiality and perfect forward secrecy" and "proves the formal correctness of MTProto 2.0".
+In December 2020, a study titled "Automated Symbolic Verification of Telegram's MTProto 2.0" was published, confirming the security of the updated MTProto 2.0 and reviewing it while pointing out several theoretical vulnerabilities.
+The paper provides "fully automated proof of the soundness of MTProto 2.0's authentication, normal chat, end-to-end encrypted chat, and re-keying mechanisms with respect to several security properties, including authentication, integrity, confidentiality and perfect forward secrecy" and "proves the formal correctness of MTProto 2.0".
 This partially addresses the concern about the lack of scrutiny while confirming the formal security of the protocol's latest version.

-The desktop clients (excluding the macOS client) do not feature options for end-to-end encrypted messages.
-When the user assigns a local password in the desktop application, data is locally encrypted also.
-Telegram has defended the lack of ubiquitous end-to-end encryption by claiming the online-backups that do not use client-side encryption are "the most secure solution currently possible".
+The desktop clients, excluding the macOS client, do not feature options for end-to-end encrypted messages.
+When the user assigns a local password in the desktop application, data is also locally encrypted.
+Telegram has defended the lack of ubiquitous end-to-end encryption by saying that online-backups that do not use client-side encryption are "the most secure solution currently possible".

 In May 2016, critics disputed claims by Telegram that it is "more secure than mass market messengers like WhatsApp and Line", as WhatsApp claims to apply end-to-end encryption to all of its traffic by default and uses the Signal Protocol, which has been "reviewed and endorsed by leading security experts", while Telegram does neither and stores all messages, media and contacts in their cloud.
 Since July 2016, Line has also applied end-to-end encryption to all of its messages by default, though it has also been criticized for being susceptible to replay attacks and the lack of forward secrecy between clients.

 In 2013, an author on the Russian programming website Habr discovered a weakness in the first version of MTProto that would allow an attacker to mount a man-in-the-middle attack and prevent the victim from being alerted by a changed key fingerprint.
 The bug was fixed on the day of the publication with a $100,000 payout to the author and a statement on Telegram's official blog.